rapidsai/cugraph/SOURCEBUILD.md

                         )
 ```

-If the above change is pushed to a pull request, the continuous integration servers will use the specified RAFT branch to run the cuGraph tests.
-For local development, the `CPM_raft_SOURCE=<path/to/raft/source>` option can be passed to the `cmake` command to enable `libcugraph` to use the local RAFT branch instead.
+When the above change is pushed to a pull request, the continuous integration servers will use the specified RAFT branch to run the cuGraph tests.
+After the changes in the RAFT branch are merged to the release branch, remember to revert the `get_raft.cmake` file back to the original cuGraph branch.

 ### Building and installing the Python package